 SAT & SUN: CLOSED

-Directions to the St. Petersburg SSA Office
+Directions to the Social Security Office in St. Petersburg

-By car: The St. Petersburg office sits directly between both the 375 and the 175 freeways.
+By car: The St. Petersburg SSA field office sits directly between both the 375 and the 175 freeways.
 When taking either, take the exit for Dr. M.L.K.
 Jr St South and look for the large glass building between Central Avenue North and 1st Ave South.
 You can find parking both on the street and at the disability-accessible parking garage beside the main building.

 By public transit: If approaching from the north or west, the 20 bus towards M.L.K. street lets citizens off about .4 miles from the building at 4th Ave N + 9th St N. If approaching from the south or east, the 15 and 23 buses have stops at 3rd Ave S & M.L.K.
 St down the street from the building.>